dadatuputi/bitwarden_gcloud/README.md

-# Bitwarden self-hosted on Google Cloud for Free
+# Vaultwarden self-hosted on Google Cloud for Free

-Bitwarden installation optimized for Google Cloud's 'always free' e2-micro compute instance
+Vaultwarden installation optimized for Google Cloud's 'always free' e2-micro compute instance

-> _Note: if you follow these instructions the end product is a self-hosted instance of Bitwarden running in the cloud and will be free **unless** you exceed the 1GB egress per month or have egress to China or Australia.
+> _Note: if you follow these instructions the end product is a self-hosted instance of Vaultwarden running in the cloud and will be free **unless** you exceed the 1GB egress per month or have egress to China or Australia.
 I talk about best practices to help avoid China/AUS egress, but there's a chance you can get charges from that so please keep that in mind._

 This is a quick-start guide.
 Read about this project in more detail [here](https://bradford.la/2020/self-host-bitwarden-on-google-cloud).